vijayshree-jayaraman/TNEC-GP-Elections-2019/README.md

 Information on whether the GP was reserved for women / SC / ST would be particularly of use. <br>
 Regional codes will help you merge with other administrative datasets seamlessly :) <br>

+If you want to compile the election data to pc11 population census.
+I suggest, you use the lgd code file to match with the antyodaya file at the village level.
+From the LGD code, the best way to get to shrid, is to match with the PC 11 Rural Village Keys from SHRUG which will have shrid2 mapped to villages.

-I would appreciate if you could cite the use of this dataset.
+I would appreciate if you could cite the use of this dataset because it took a lot of work to get here.
 A suggested citation would be ;

 @misc{Jayaraman2023, <br>
   author = {Vijayshree Jayaraman}, <br>